 What you see there is the outer race and the inner race.
 The bearing cage is sandwiched in between.
 The very, very . . .
 VERY finely machined balls run along those twin tracks.

-The difference in the case of a pf30 bottom bracket is the bearing is pressed into cups having an OD of 46mm requiring a 46mm (ID) bb shell.
+The difference in the case of a pf30 bottom bracket is that the bearing is pressed into cups having an OD of 46mm requiring a 46mm (ID) BB shell.

 If you’ve got ceramic bearings, by the way, then they’ll likely be color-differentiated like this.